 I won't elaborate much on these as these are common to all sales jobs.

-Now, apart from these, a real estate agent today would do very well with these additional specific skills.
+Now, apart from these, a real estate agent today would do very well with these additional skills.

 2. Good photography skills are a must have as you will be judged on your quality of work way before any clients contact you.
 Shoddy photos show a low standard of work and does not represent you well.
+Learning good judgment and an eye for design is a must.

 3. Good videography skills as videos are becoming the norm in how consumers view properties.
 You definitely can choose to engage an external vendor if costs are not an issue.
 Otherwise, having this skillset will be very helpful to your sales performance.